 Parabens are preservatives that give cosmetics a longer shelf life.
-On the label, you may see these commonly used parabens in cosmetics: methylparaben, propylparaben, and butylparaben, all deemed safe for use in cosmetic products at levels up to 25 percent.

-Used in a variety of beauty and skin care products and cosmetics, parabens have been studied for their potential health risks, based on concerns that they mimic estrogen, which in turn could lead to cancer.
-However, they can still be included in products marked as organic.
+On the label, you may see these commonly used parabens in cosmetics: methylparaben, propylparaben, and butylparaben, all deemed "safe for use in cosmetic products at levels up to 25 percent" according to The Cosmetic Ingredient Review (CIR).
+Used in a variety of beauty and skin care products (face cream, body and face creams), parabens have been studied for their potential health risks, based on concerns that they mimic estrogen, which in turn could lead to cancer.
+Since parabens are not listed on the USDA National Organic Program (NOP) list, they may still be included in products marked as organic.

-Currently, the Food and Drugs Association maintains that parabens do not pose a serious health risk to require their removal from cosmetic products.
+Currently, the FDA maintains that parabens do not pose a serious health risk to require their removal from cosmetic products.
 Based on studies, the FDA claims, "Although parabens can act similarly to estrogen, they have been shown to have much less estrogenic activity than the body's naturally occurring estrogen."
-Parabens are considered safe at low levels, ranging from 0.01 to 0.3 percent in cosmetics.
+Parabens are considered safe at low levels, according to the CIR, ranging from 0.01 to 0.3 percent in cosmetics.